marcusoftnet/ypkbksite/README.md

 * Background pictures
 	* header image

+* Administration Blog
+* Use blog data on the site

 * Administration Clinics
-* Administration Lain-lain
-* Administration Blog

 * Use clinic data on the site
-* Use lain-lain texts on the site
-* Use blog data on the site

 ## Fix
 * Set the app name of the site when doing Add to homescreen
+* Test that **doesn't** verify the database content.

 ## Doing (2)
+* Administration Lain-lain
+* Use lain-lain texts on the site

+## Done
 * Use hospital data on the site

-## Done
+* Server images from Dropbox / Google Drive - DOESN'T WORK
 * add city and id property for hospitals
 * remove unsed files in admin
 * make favicon for ypkbk